1250 Calorie Diet Plan – Overview

 - Costa cappuccino made with semi-skimmed milk and a touch of espresso

 In the 1250-calorie diet plan, there is no restriction on what you can eat.
-Rather, it encourages you to keep track of how many you eat in a given period.
+Rather, it encourages you to keep track of how much you eat in a given period.

 With a consistent diet for each meal of the day, you can get all the nutrients your body needs.